 Other Reading on the Subject

 If you are having problems with your credit, you can fix your credit yourself.
 Many people have had hardships or have made bad choices that have affected their credit.
 There are some simple things you can do to improve your credit rating.
 It will take…

-If you have problem credit, it can be difficult to rent, a home or apartment.
+If you have problem credit, it can be difficult to rent, a home or an apartment.
 However, nothing is impossible if you get a little creative and know the facts.
 Many people make an agreement with landlords and homeowners to rent, even when their credit is a challenge.